-The City, in accordance with state statute, requires all City funds held by financial institutions above the FDIC insurable limit to be collateralized with securities or letter of credit pledged-issued to the City by the Federal Home Loan Bank. head of the total value of City funds held and all securities shall be placed with a third party custodial agent. he written
+The City, in accordance with state statute, requires all City funds held by financial institutions above the FDIC insurable limit to be collateralized with securities or letters of credit issued to the City by the Federal Home Loan Bank.
+Money Market Accounts and Certificates of Deposits require collateral or FDIC coverage for all principal and accrued interest.
+Securities held as collateral shall have a market value equaling at least 102% of the total value of City funds held in excess of FDIC insurance levels, and all securities shall be placed with a third party custodial agent.
+Collateral may be substituted or released only with the written authorization of an Investment Officer.
+Allowable collateral may consist only of the following securities as permitted under the Public Funds Collateral Act (Texas Government Code, Ch.
+2257).